notacodebro/LTRMPL-1201/task1/task1.md

 ```

 > [!IMPORTANT]
 > You have just configured segment routing!
-Thats it, is that simple to enable segment routing extension in the routing protocol.
+That's it, it's that simple to enable segment routing extension in the routing protocol.

 <details><summary><font size=4> Expand for FRR and TI-LFA Details  </summary><pre><code></font>
-Under the global configuration OSPF we configure context, enable the fast-reroute (FRR) and topology-independent loop free alternate (TI-LFA).
+Under the global configuration for OSPF we configure context, enable the fast-reroute (FRR) and topology-independent loop free alternate (TI-LFA).
 By enabling it at the global OSPF context, it turns the feature on for all areas and interfaces that are using the OSPF protocol.
 You may also turn these on or off at the area or interface levels. <br>

 For **FRR**, we have the option of using per-link or per-prefix FRR.
 Per-link will create a single backup route for all routes on a specific egress link.
 Per-prefix will create a backup route per route, regardless of egress link.
 Per-prefix is more granular and flexible than per-link and is the recommended setting.<br>